By Gedion G. Jalata, CEO of Excellence International Consult

 However, Nigeria and South Africa, did not sign the agreement, raising concerns about whether the agreement can make good on its promises.
 The two countries represent $700 billion — or one-third — of the $2.1 trillion in gross domestic product across all 55 African countries.
 The two countries are also home to 242 million people, or 20 percent of Africa’s population of 1.2 billion.
 The agreement will come into force after 22 countries ratify it in their national parliaments.

 Contributed by Gedion G. Jalata, CEO, Center of Excellence International Consult.
-He can be accessed through:firstname.lastname@example.org@gmail.com
+He can be accessed through:firstname.lastname@example.org or email@example.com